Getting started with a virtual desktop infrastructure (VDI) is no easy task. Any administrator in the process of

 Thin is in, but bandwidth use is still important

 Each VDI product will manage bandwidth uniquely, but for Sun Ray devices this is actually old hat.
 Sun Ray devices communicate to Sun Ray Server Software (SRSS), which is currently at version 4.10.08.
 The communication between the Sun Ray device and SRSS uses Sun's proprietary Appliance Link Protocol (ALP).
-ALP is an optimized, mature protocol for delivering
+ALP is an optimized, mature protocol for delivering the display to the Sun Ray device and transferring input from devices to the SRSS.

 Since its initial release in 1999, ALP has continually made improvements; most recently for wide area network (WAN) usage scenarios.
 The original Sun Ray devices, which are nearing 10 years old, can still connect to a brokered SRSS connection and deliver current guest operating systems such as Windows Vista and XP to the first generation Sun Ray.